behnam-yousefi/MNDA/Supplementary_File.md

 MNDA+ is a computational tool for Multiplex Network Differential Analysis that operates on multiplex networks to detect nodes whose neighborhoods have significant variations across plexes.
 The core of the tool consists of three steps:

-1.	representing the nodes of all network layers into a common embedding space (using an encoder decoder neural network - EDNN);
+1.	representing the nodes of all network layers into a common embedding space (using an encoder-decoder neural network - EDNN);
 2.	calculating the distance between multiplex corresponding nodes (e.g. genes in biological networks);
 3.	detecting the nodes whose neighborhoods vary significantly based on statistical testing (using permuted graphs).